 The Coba ruins are located in the small town of Coba, in the state of Quintana Roo, Mexico (the same part of the Yucatan Peninsula where Cancun is located).
 There are a few small restaurants and shops on site, as well as five sizable lakes in the surrounding area.

-You can easily get to the Coba ruins by rental car, taxi, or public transport.
+You can easily get to the Coba ruins by renting a car in Mexico or taking a taxi or public transport.

 Our recommendation is to rent a car or take a taxi to ensure you beat the tour busses.
 The road to Coba is very clearly marked and we had no issues arriving there in our rental car using Google maps.
 There is a big parking lot on site and the cost is 50 pesos per car.